MBA in Rural Management

 Among them are managers of sales and business development, rural development, research, senior program officers, trainers, consultants, research, purchase/vendor development managers, sales officers, and national sales development managers.

-3. Build a leadership capacity based on values to assist rural communities.
+1. Establish a values-based leadership capacity to serve rural communities.

-4. Proficiency and comfortability in comprehending, evaluating, and conveying the global, economic, legal, and ethical facets of rural business and development.
+1. Ability and ease with comprehending, analysing, and conveying the international, economic, legal, and ethical aspects of rural business and development.

-7. Ability to plan, carry out, oversee, and assess strategic initiatives, plans, and regulations for rural development.
+1. Ability to design, execute, oversee and analyse strategic projects, plans and regulations for rural development.

 Eligibility Criteria